 Free Music Archive (FMA): This is a dataset for music analysis that consists of full-length and HQ audio, pre-computed features, and track and user-level metadata.

 Still can’t find what you need?
-Lionbridge AI provides custom audio training datasets in 300 languages for your specific machine learning project needs.
+Lionbridge AI provides custom voice and sound data in 300 languages for your specific machine learning project needs.